armand-07/emotion_recognition/README.md

 This project harnesses the power of advanced deep learning techniques to interpret and understand human emotions from facial expressions.
 Emotion recognition holds significant potential in various fields, including human-computer interaction, healthcare, and sentiment analysis.

+Interim dataset creation:
+It is done by getting the relevant columsn for data exploration and data preprocessing.
+The images path is obtained from raw path, so if some movement in data for raw is done, the interim annotations should be updated.

+Data preprocessing:
+We also store the images in a numpy array format for faster processing.
+The labels are also stored in a numpy array.
+The images are stored in a numpy array format for faster processing.
+The images are resized to 48x48 pixels and stored in a numpy array.
+The labels are also stored in a numpy array.

 Project Organization
 ------------